aosabook/500lines/contingent/contingent.markdown

 and finding that its contents have changed is that we need to re-execute the `parse()` routine for that document.
 What happens if we render the entire set of documents?
-Will Contingent be able to learn the entire build process with its interrelationships?
+Will Contingent be able to learn the entire build process?

 ```python
 >>> for filename in 'index.txt', 'tutorial.txt', 'api.txt':